 After lunch, tour Hilo’s historic downtown – the Big Island’s biggest small town – featuring century-old wooden storefronts housing a variety of sophisticated galleries, shops, restaurants, and cultural sites.
 If you like, walk on Kamehameha Avenue facing beautiful Hilo Bay and discover the variety of shops, restaurants, and attractions.
 Or choose to visit the Pacific Tsunami Museum or Lyman Museum.

 In the afternoon, you may participate in an optional a tour of the Mauna Kea Summit.
 Enjoy a hot picnic-style dinner, watch the sunset from the top of the world’s highest volcano, and view the Hawaiian skies with a local interpretive naturalist.
 Please consult your physician to be sure you are fit for this excursion.
-(B, Picnic dinner for those on the Mauna Kea Excursion).

 - Day 4: Hawai’i Volcanoes National Park

 Hawai’i Volcanoes National Park encompasses two active volcanoes: Kilauea, one of the world’s most active volcanoes, and Mauna Loa, the world’s most massive volcano.
 In recognition of the need to preserve Hawai’i’s outstanding natural environment, Hawai’i Volcanoes National Park was designated as an International Biosphere Reserve in 1980 and a UNESCO World Heritage Site in 1987.
 The park gives scientists insight into the birth of the Hawaiian Island and is the location of ongoing studies into the processes of volcanism.